iterative/dvc.org/static/docs/commands-reference/pull.md

 # pull

+Downloads missing files and directories from
-Pulls data files from a remote DVC cache to the local workspace based on files that are missing in the local cache, then checks out files to the local workspace.
+[remote storage]('doc/commands-reference/remote') to the local cache based on DVC files in the workspace.
+Then links the downloaded files into the workspace.

 ## Synopsis